TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 * Total videos: 1,069,790 videos
 * Total videos found that match keywords: 58,565 videos
   * Total unprocessed videos: 12,541 videos
-* Total videos found that are processed and marked: 525 videos
+* Total videos found that are processed and marked: 323 videos
-  * Non-Giftcard Robux Giveaways: 356 videos
+  * Information Collection: 269 videos
-  * Information Collection: 161 videos
+  * Non-Giftcard Robux Giveaways: 39 videos
-  * Other: 4 videos
+  * Other: 9 videos
-  * Phishing: 4 videos
+  * Phishing: 6 videos

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.